Kernix13/markdown-cheatsheet/README.md

 <?php the_content(); ?>
 ```

-Here is a new one that I found on [Discord Markdown Text 101](https://gist.github.com/matthewzring/9f7bbfd102003963f9be7dbcf7d40e51) with a language prefix of `fix`:
+Here is a new one that I found on [Discord Markdown Text 101](https://gist.github.com/matthewzring/9f7bbfd102003963f9be7dbcf7d40e51) with a language prefix of `fix`.
+I assume this works on Discord but itdoes not work on GitHub:

+```fix
+everything is blue
+= light blue after equal sign (but not in VS Code)
+```

     ```fix
     everything is blue
     = light blue after equal sign (but not in VS Code)
     ```

 Here is the full list of supported languages and code syntax highlighting.